Becoming an HHCM Volunteer

 - The Game Leader runs game time using the AWANA game book and their own creativity.
 They also keep track of the points each team earns.

-*All AWANA leaders serve every Wednesday night from 6:40 until 8:15.
+*All AWANA volunteers serve every Wednesday night from 6:40 until 8:15.

-- All applicants must be members in good standing of HHBC for at least six months.
+- Must be members in good standing of HHBC and have been regularly attending for 6 months.

 Pathway to Becoming an HHCM Volunteer